JorDunn/mailer/README.md

 * Use javascript/Vue to insert form into the pages with tables, using buttons to reveal/hide the form.
 * Expand mjml support to allow editing full template in mailer.
 * Allow users to preview template.
-* Change franchises to groups and a dropdown on the login form to select users group.
-This would allow for multiple users to have the same username in different groups.
 * Alternatively, have users login like an email address (e.g. user@group).